 Error message and status review is the responsibility of the Crypto-Officer.
-When any of the modules' self-tests fail, the module reports an error message which can be viewed over a network connection.
-This connection is set using the IP Configuration page under the Networking tab as shown in Figure 12 in Section 3.1.4.1.
+When any of a module's self-tests fail, the module reports an error message which can be viewed over a network connection.
+This connection is set using the IP Configuration page under the Networking tab as shown in Figure 16 in Section 3.1.6.1 above.
 Issuing the command "telnet [ip-address-assigned-to-network-port]" brings up the following options:

 - 1. Show Error Message

 - 2. Shutdown the Device

 - 3. Reboot the Device

-- 4. Reset the Device to Factory Default - 5.
-Done
+- 4. Reset the Device to Factory Default

+- 5. Done